sunnysideup/silverstripe-push-notifications/docs/en/INDEX.md

   (a) external user ID (with ID of the Member signing up), and (b) tags for the Silverstripe groups that the user belongs to.

-5. In the website, go to the Push Notifications page in the CMS and see, under subscriptions, that the user has been added with a OneSignal ID.
+5. In the website, go to the Push Notifications page (`/admin/pages`) in the CMS and see, under subscriptions, that the user has been added with a OneSignal ID.
    This proves that there is a good connection between the two.

-6. In the website, go to a group that the user belongs to and save the group.
+6. In the website, go to a `Group(s)` that the user belongs to and save the group.

-7. In the OneSignal dashboard, check if the user has been added a segment that matches the group.
+7. In the OneSignal dashboard, check if the user has been added a segment(s) that matches these Groups.

 ### moving a user